Strategic environmental assessment: Aims and structure

-The EU directive also includes other impacts besides the environmental, such as material assets and archaeological sites.
-In most western European states this has been broadened further to include economic and social aspects of sustainability.
+The EU directive also includes impacts other than the environmental, such as material assets and archaeological sites.
+In most Western European states, this has been broadened further to include economic and social aspects of sustainability.

-SEA should ensure that plans and programmes take into consideration the environmental effects they cause.
-If those environmental effects are part of the overall decision taking it is called Strategic Impact Assessment.
+SEA should ensure that plans and programs consider the environmental effects they cause.
+If those environmental effects are part of the overall decision taking, it is called Strategic Impact Assessment.

 In the European Union

 SEA is a legally enforced assessment procedure required by Directive 2001/42/EC (known as the SEA Directive).
 The SEA Directive aims at introducing systematic assessment of the environmental effects of strategic land use related plans and programs.
 It typically applies to regional and local, development, waste and transport plans, within the European Union.
 Some plans, such as finance and budget plans or civil defence plans are exempt from the SEA Directive, it also only applies to plans that are required by law, which excludes national government's plans and programs, as their plans are 'voluntary', whereas local and regional governments are usually required to prepare theirs.